-Demand for lithium both for battery materials and high strength lithium glass-ceramics products continues to grow.
-The Company has received several expressions of interest in the battery material products mainly from internationally based battery manufacturers, as well as glass ceramic manufacturers.
-Production of small petalite product samples and lithium battery materials samples for evaluation by potential buyers continues.
 Global lithium carbonate prices are now rising consistent with recent lithium market forecasts showing rapid growth in demand driven mainly by the battery market with supply shortages expected within the next 2-3 years for both the battery and glass-ceramic markets.
 The Company is looking at a number of different production models for the lithium refinery which will depend on the specific requirements of the buyers who provide firm off-take commitments.
 Several companies that have expressed interest in making an off-take commitment have also expressed interest in being an investing partner in the refinery.

 With both the Ontario and Federal Governments confirming their interest in establishing new battery materials supply chains in the province, and potentially providing financial support, Avalon continues to work towards establishing its lithium refinery in Thunder Bay, Ontario.
-Several vacant industrial sites on the waterfront have been evaluated with a decision expected in the second quarter of the next fiscal year.
+Several vacant industrial sites on the waterfront have been evaluated with a decision expected in the second quarter of the current fiscal year.
 The refinery being planned would be adaptable for producing different lithium battery materials products, and would also be expandable to increase output and accept concentrates from other aspiring producers of lithium minerals from the many pegmatite deposits that occur in northwestern Ontario.

-To serve the growing interest in the petalite product from the glass-ceramics industry, the Company is looking to purchase a demonstration scale DMS plant that would allow it to start producing bulk samples of the petalite concentration for customer evaluation.
+To serve the growing interest in the petalite product from the glass-ceramics industry, the Company is planning to purchase a demonstration scale DMS plant that would allow it to start producing bulk samples of the petalite concentrates for customer evaluation.
 Once firm off-take commitments are secured, production can be scaled up as needed to meet the demand.
 The DMS demo plant would be installed on the Company's aggregate permit where most of the permitting requirements are advanced or already in place.
 The Ontario government, with input from Avalon, has initiated potential regulatory changes to the existing regulatory regime ("cutting the red tape") to differentiate critical minerals like lithium from traditional exchange-traded commodities and facilitate their more rapid development in Ontario as part of a new industrial strategy to support advanced manufacturing.